 Ugh.
 This is no fun, right?

 You may not want to spend your free time working on a budget, but there is no better way to make your money last than to be intentional about its use.
-Without a spending plan, you could find yourself running through your cash in no time.
+Without a spending plan, you could find yourself running through cash in no time.

 2. Embrace senior discounts

 Senior discounts are one of the best parts of getting older.
 Once you hit a certain age — often 55 or 60 — you can start getting discounted meals, travel, tickets and more.
-Use these reduced prices to make your money last longer in retirement.
+Use these reduced prices to make money last longer in retirement.

 To get started, check out our stories on senior discounts from: